jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - `outputPath`: the full path to the output file to be written for this content
 - `url`: url used to link to this piece of content.
 In general, this is based on the `permalink` key defined for your content items.
 - `date`: the resolved date used for sorting.
 Read more about [Content Dates](https://www.11ty.io/docs/dates/) in the documentation.
 - `data`: all data for this piece of content.
-Contains the keys/values defined in the YAML front-matter and the data inherited from layouts.
+Contains the keys/values defined in the YAML front matter and the data inherited from layouts.
 - `templateContent`: the rendered content of this template.
 Does not include layout wrappers.

 #### Sort and filter your collections